Sudhamsha/dna-sequencin/README.md

 # Trying out Material Design
-It's on the Version 2 (please check it out if you need :) )
+It's on the Version 2 (please check it out if you want :) )

 # DNA Sequencing